 In addition to the Articulation Agreements described above, various special arrangements exist regarding credit-by-examination available to vocational and tech-prep graduates under certain circumstances.
 Details can be found in the articulation documents signed by representatives of NC State and the respective schools.

-New student assessments, such as the COMPASS, Computer Literacy, TEAS V, and the Learning Disabilities assessments, are administered through the Student Success Center.
-The CSI (College Student Inventory) are also administered through this office.
+New student assessments, such as the COMPASS, Computer Literacy, TEAS V, and the Learning Disabilities assessments, are administered through the Student Success and Transition Center.
+The CSI (College Student Inventory) is also administered through this office.

 North Central State College assesses new and returning students for course placement purposes with an assessment program developed by ACT.
 The COMPASS assesses students’ skills in the following areas: reading, writing, and mathematics.

-This assessment is best completed as soon as the student applies to the college or before the student enrolls in any classes or before the 13th credit hour and must be completed before any of the following courses can be taken: READ0080, WRIT0090, ENGL1010, MATH0072, MATH0074, MATH1010, MATH1030, MATH1050, or STAT1000.
+This assessment is best completed as soon as the student applies to the college or before the student enrolls in any classes and must be completed before any of the following courses can be taken: READ0080, WRIT0090, ENGL1010, or any math or statistics class.
 Students are encouraged to review computerized test taking techniques as well as reading/writing/math concepts before taking the assessment.
-Information on how to prepare by using certain websites and other resources can be obtained from the Student Success Center.
+Information on how to prepare by using certain websites and other resources can be obtained from the Student Success and Transition Center.

 Students who have already earned an associate degree or a bachelor’s degree may not be required to take the COMPASS.
 Furthermore, students are not required to take certain portions of the COMPASS if they have achieved the required scores in the various ACT subtests or if those students are transferring in college credit for specific English and/or math classes.
 The following portions of the COMPASS are waived on the basis of the following criteria:

-Students who want to schedule an appointment to take the COMPASS should contact the Student Success Center.
-Students are encouraged to practice math/reading/writing skills prior to the appointment.
-Information on how to prepare by using certain websites and other resources can be obtained from the Admissions, Advising and Enrollment Services Office.
+Students who want to schedule an appointment to take the COMPASS should contact the Student Success and Transition Center.
+Students are encouraged to practice math/reading/ writing skills prior to the appointment.
+Information on how to prepare by using certain websites and other resources can be obtained from the Admissions Office.
 Students who are unsure whether they need to take the COMPASS should contact the Admissions Office.
 The first attempt of the COMPASS is free.
 There will be a fee of $25 for each retest.
 This should be taken as soon as possible after applying to the college and before enrolling in classes.

 This assessment is required of any student wishing to take a computer class for the first time at the college except for CISS1020 Orientation to Computers.
-This assessment evaluates the student’s knowledge of Windows, email, Word, and the Internet, and skills in typing.
+This assessment evaluates the student’s knowledge of Windows, email, Word, the Internet, and skills in typing.
 This may be waived with proper transfer credit.
-More information is available at the Student Success Center.
+More information is available at the Student Success and Transition Center.
 The first attempt of the Computer Literacy is free.
-There will be a fee of $25 for each retest.
+There will be a fee of $15 for each retest.

 The TEAS V is required for admission to:

 The test is a 4-hour assessment on reading, writing, math, and science that requires prior registration and fee payment at the Cashier's Office, Room 155 Fallerius.
 Students can acquire information on how to prepare from the Student Success and Transition Center.
 Some rules and restrictions apply.

-If you know or feel you have a learning disability and you would like to receive assistance through the Office of Disability Services, but you do not have recent (within 3yrs) documentation that shows that you have a learning disability, you will need to complete a Learning Disability Assessment.
+If a student feels s/he has a learning disability and would like to receive assistance through the Office of Disability Services, but does not have recent (within 3yrs) documentation that shows a learning disability, the student will need to complete a Learning Disability Assessment.

-This assessment requires fee payment and a scheduled appointment.
-Please contact the Coordinator of Specialized Services at 419-755-4727 for more information.
+This assessment requires a scheduled appointment.
+Contact the Coordinator of Specialized Services at 419-755-4727 for more information.